 You can find bacteria, viruses, parasites everywhere.
 On the streets where you are taking a walk with your dog, at the dog parks or at any parks, at the lake or on an empty field, and especially at your vet cabinet.
 The viruses, parasites, and bacteria are pretty hard to avoid.
 All you can do is boost your dog’s immune system.

 I mentioned earlier about the vet cabinet.
-When you are taking your puppy at your vet, especially when you are taking him to have the vaccines, you shouldn’t let your dog walk on the floor.
+When you are taking your puppy to your vet, especially when you are taking him to have the vaccines, you shouldn’t let your dog walk on the floor.
 The vet had other clients before you arrived there.
 Those dogs can carry viruses and bacteria and you are letting your dog sniff and walk there.
 That’s a no-no. Don’t let your dog have any contact with other unvaccinated or sick dogs until your dog had his vaccines.
 It’s a good chance to meet other dogs there, so keep that in mind.
 I prefer to hold my dogs and wait outside.
 I don’t doubt the hygiene of your vet cabinet, but even if you can’t see the bacteria that doesn’t mean it’s not there.
 It’s the same in our clinics and hospitals.
 When you are going to your doctor, there are other sick patients waiting.

 A healthy diet for dogs and exercise